InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/LabelMap/RemoveHolesNotConnectedToImageBoundaries/Documentation.rst

-Remove Holes Not Connected To Image Boundaries
+Remove Holes Not Connected to Image Boundaries
 ==============================================

 .. index::